Why Is Your Android Touch Screen Not Working?

-Now you might have a good understanding of the Android phone screen repair methods you need to fix phone screen.
+Now you might have a good understanding of the Android phone screen repair methods you need to fix the phone screen.
 If still, your Android touch screen is not working after trying all these solutions, you may need to visit a repair shop.

 a.
 For major cracks and internal damage, replace the damaged screen with a new one.

 b.
 If the screen is not damaged but shows some color changes, check your phone’s display settings.
 You may need a color correction or need changes in brightness or contrast.

-Go to the recovery mode to fix the black screen issue.
+Go to recovery mode to fix the black screen issue.
 Power off the phone.
 Now press and hold volume down and power to initiate the recovery mode.
 Select “Wipe cache partition” and wait for the process to complete.

 If the above solution didn’t work, then “Factory Reset” is the only option.
 Enter into the Recovery mode as described above.
 From there, select the “Wipe data/Factory reset” option and confirm.
 This will most probably solve the issue.